semgrep/semgrep-langs/README.md

   in documentation; "develop" is not displayed in documentation.
 * **shebangs**: Programs that execute scripts written in this language.
 May be empty.
 * **tags**: An arbitrary list of string tags; useful to replace a hard-coded switch on languages in a program.
+Current tags include:
+  -  `is_proprietary` - for proprietary languages like Apex
+  - `is_js` - for Javascript and Typescript
+  - `is_python` - for Python, Python2, Python3